MuhtasimS/fibzyfakes/README.md

 - **Updated privacy and consent protocol**
 - **Personalized personalities!**
 - **Improved and foolproofed button-based UI**
+- **Ability to override the 2000 character limit when instructed to**
 - Tons of other features that I coded for over 270 hours so far!!!
 Vastly superior everything than before!

 ## Features